vipulnaik/diet-exercise-health/best-practices/best-practices-around-dental-cleaning-appointments.md

 doing it.
 This includes any planning for additional things I hope to do in the trip after the appointment.

+### Reminder to take photos and examine with a dental mirror the evening of the appointment

+Make sure to examine my teeth with a dental mirror and also take photos before I go to sleep after the appointment.
+Exactly when I do it depends on what else I have going on in the day.

+### Reminder to drink plenty of water and keep my talking load low for the two days after the appointment (to minimize and better address the risk of excess salivation)

+I should closely monitor my saliva levels for the two days after the appointment.

+Drinking plenty of water helps address the risk of dry mouth.

+Keeping my talking load low may help reduce excess salivation and also reduce the inconvenience imposed by excess salivation.

 ### Reminder to set reminders for the next dental cleaning appointment

 Set a reminder for the evening of the dental cleaning appointment to